Post-installation tasks

 4. Select the Event Endpoint Management tab.

-5. The Status column will display the current state of the EventEndpointManagement custom resource.
-When the Event Manager instance is ready, the status will display Phase: Running.
+5. The Status column displays the current state of the EventEndpointManagement custom resource.
+When the Event Manager instance is ready, the status displays Phase: Running.

 Using the CLI